JoinMarket-Org/joinmarket-clientserver/docs/JOINMARKET-QT-GUIDE.md

 ![](images/JMQrpcfailed.png)

 ... because your rpc connection to Bitcoin Core is not set up.
 A `joinmarket.cfg` file has been created in the directory you're running in.
-Open it and edit:
+If you're running Bitcoin Core, open it and edit:

     [BLOCKCHAIN]
     rpc_user = yourusername-as-in-bitcoin.conf